Cancer Cell Biology

 Area of interest

-Our laboratory is interested in understanding the fundamental mechanism by which mammalian cells activate the programmed cell death pathway and undergo apoptosis.
-Defect in the ability of cells to undergo apoptosis is a major factor that leads to carcinogenesis.
+Our laboratory is interested in understanding the fundamental mechanism by which mammalian cells regulate their survival and death pathways.
 We are particularly interested in identifying differences in the apoptotic pathway between mitotic and postmitotic cells.
-To study this, we use a variety of models including primary neurons, stem cells and cancer cells.
+To study this, we use a variety of models including neurons, stem cells and cancer cells.

 Awards and Honors